Scar of War

-Maoists launch armed struggle
+Maoists launch an armed struggle

-Royal massacre, army enters war
+Royal massacre, the Nepalese army enters the war

 King stages military power

-People Power movement, ceasefire
+People Power movement, a ceasefire

-Maoists win elections, Nepal becomes republic
+Maoists win elections, Nepal becomes a republic

-Maoists resign from government
+Maoists resign from the government

 New constitution due 28 May

-The Nepali media for the most part covered the war as a series of battles.
+The Nepali media, for the most part, covered the war as a series of battles.
 We "kept score" and relied on the warring sides to take us to the conflict area.
 Our focus was on the combatants, and we forgot about the civilian victims.

 It was to make up for the Nepali media's emphasis on “war journalism” that the nepa-laya Publication in January 2006 came up with the idea of commemorating the 10th anniversary of the conflict with a collection of photographs of the conflict to highlight what the war did to the non-combatants, and how violence affected the country’s social fabric.
 By the time the book came out in January 2007, the war was over.

 These are some of the pages from the book.
-Even when soldiers were killed, it was their families who were bereaved, and lost the person who was taking care of them.
+Even when soldiers were killed, it was their families who were bereaved and lost the person who was taking care of them.